bruneaug/DShield-SIEM/AddOn/packed_capture.md

 The log_packets.sh script need to be edit and update the DShield sensor interface before it can capture.<br>
 $ ifconfig (get the sensor interface, eth0, ens18, etc)<br>

-Percentage of disk to try and maintain - I set mine to 75% for /srv but that can be adjusted to meet your need MAX_DISK_USE=75
+Percentage of disk to try and maintain - I set mine to 75% for /srv but that can be adjusted to meet your need<br>
+The directory (or partition) also contains to downloads, cowrie logs and webhoneypot logs.
+If you want to keep your<br>
+logs for longer, you can add a separate partition.
+MAX_DISK_USE=75

 Interface to 'listen' to.